element-solid/element-solid/README.md

 # element-solid

-Element Solid is a fork of Element UI, for the Solid community.
+<p align="center">Element Solid  - A Solid UI library, fork of Element-Plus UI</p>

+- 🔥 Written in TypeScript

+This project is still under heavy development.